Información de perfil

 We have synergized with other similar organizations like the British Columbia Schizophrenia Society in Canada, Clubhouse International in New York, Global Movement For Mental Health and Global Mental Health Peer Network to help us to our feet.
 We are also currently partnering with McLean Hospital and collaborating with Siaya County Referral Hospital, On The Move and Tinada Youth.
 I have learnt a lot since we have been in existence.
 It is the British Columbia Schizophrenia Society that introduced us to this field of self-organizing as mentally disabled.
 Their then Executive Director Deborah was quite helpful.

 Kenya mental health situation is very unique in many ways.
 Kenya lacks the infrastructure and resources that are available to the western countries and other regions.
 This caused us to think radically so as to come up with a solution that mitigates our situation.
 We therefore adopted the approach of avoiding to reinvent the wheel by using the already available minimal infrastructure that is in place to accomplish our mission.
 Rather than create new institutions to work with the mentally ill, we support the existing infrastructure of families, churches and government who are already serving the severely mentally ill.
 In addition to being the most cost-effective way of serving the severely mentally ill, empowering these churches allows us to support the Church’s spiritual mission and its important position of leadership in resource deprived communities.
 Empowering families also help patients greatly because they get to receive support in a loving family environment.
 The three groups are heavily involved by default and so by piggy backing on the three, we avoid doing things they are already doing.
 This saves a lot of resources.
 We not only save the very scarce resources, but also strengthen these institutions in dealing with the mental health problem.
-By being Catholic friends of mentally ill, we are making a statement that there should be no more stigmatization of the mentally ill.
-As a Catholic Apostolate, we have the vast global Catholic infrastructure at our disposal.

 We are looking for volunteers who can eventually join us on both long-term and short term basis and help us grow the organization in order to make life better for those with severely mental illness in Kenya and beyond.
 It is our vision for the organization to be a diverse community.
 We offer two years work permits to non-Kenyans and one can stay with us without limit.
 Feel welcomed to our place.